 One obvious result of total de-carbonization is abandonment of the enormous asset value of the fossil fuels which would be left undeveloped and unproduced as a result.
 This dead loss is extremely difficult to estimate because the total extent of each resource has not been determined.
-However, there is no doubt that the dead loss would be several hundreds of trillions of dollars globally.
+However, there is no doubt that the dead loss would be several hundreds of trillions of dollars globally - several years of total current production of the entire world.